DZone

 console.log('Hello console');

 In other words, the label element is associated with the proper form input through the htmlFor attribute, which is more comprehensible for screen reader users.
-The aria-required attribute tells the older adults that the fields have to be filled in; this enables the older adults to complete the form appropriately.
+The aria-required attribute tells the older adults that the fields must be filled in; this enables the older adults to complete the form appropriately.

 Robust: Accessibility to the Assistive Technologies

-Common parts of the building that are usable in all technologies of application include screen readers, voice controls, or any other input devices that make the platform adaptable in the future and accessible by all.
+Common parts of the building that are usable in all application technologies include screen readers, voice controls, or any other input devices that will make the platform adaptable and accessible to all in the future.

 Implementing Accessible Video Conferencing Features